Overview of Cisco Optical Network Controller

 • Active disabled: Forbids the user from logging into Cisco Optical Network Controller.

-• Locked enabled: Prevents deleting the user.
+• Locked enabled: Prevents deleting the user for auditing purposes or to retain historical data associated with that user.

 • Locked disabled: Allows removal of the user